587851/dat250innlevering2/dat250-expass2.md

 Find a way to inspect the database tables being created and attach a screenshot of the database schema to your report.
 Do the created tables correspond to your initial thoughts regarding the exercise?

 - To display the database schema i used the website "Dbdiagram".
 I got the sql script by changing "hibernate.show_sql" to true in persistence.xml.
 I had to remove hibernate from the script to make it work.
-I also had to rmeove the job, family and person tables to get the correct result.
+I also had to remove the job, family and person tables to get the correct result.

 ![image](https://github.com/587851/dat250innlevering2/assets/69521897/dc4a432f-1f2a-4900-8a24-c3dd2878010a)